aws-amplify/docs/docs/lib/analytics/fragments/android/getting-started.md

-When your backend is successfully updated, there should be two newly created files: `amplifyconfiguration.json` and `awsconfiguration.json` in your project folder.
+When your backend is successfully updated, there should be one newly created file: `amplifyconfiguration.json` in your project folder.

 ## Install Amplify libraries and tools